 The plane detection function is tested according to the following method:

-a) adjust the illumination color of the test environment to white light with the illumination of 100lx;
+a) adjust the illumination color of the test environment to white light and set the illumination to 100lx;

-b) carry out plane detection on the mobile platform for the test environment, thus testing whether the augmented reality system has the function of plane detection, whether the plane detection has increasing real-time scalability and whether multiple planes can be detected.
+b) perform plane detection in the test environment on a mobile device to confirm if this function is available, and check whether the augmented reality system can detect multiple planes and these planes should be incrementally expanded in real-time.

-Reconstruction of dense point cloud
+Dense point cloud reconstruction

-The reconstruction function of dense point cloud is tested by reconstructing dense point cloud on mobile platform in the test environment, thus testing whether the augmented reality system has the function of dense point cloud reconstruction and whether the reconstruction of dense point cloud has increasing real-time scalability.
+The function is tested by performing dense point cloud reconstruction on a mobile device in the test environment, and confirm if this function is available.
+The reconstructed dense point cloud should be incrementally expanded in real-time.

-Reconstruction of dense mesh
+Dense mesh reconstruction

-The reconstruction function of dense mesh is tested by reconstructing the dense mesh on mobile platform in the test environment, thus testing whether the augmented reality system has the function of dense mesh reconstruction and whether the reconstruction of dense mesh has increasing real-time scalability.
+The function is tested by performing dense mesh reconstruction on a mobile device in the test environment, and confirm if this function is available.
+The reconstructed dense mesh should be incrementally expanded in real-time.

 Illumination estimation